crazii/WINE-DOSBox-retro-compliation/README.md

 # WINE-DOSBox-retro-compilation

-what this is: a collection of customization notes to improve the retro gaming experience for WINE and DOSBox
+What this is: a collection of customization notes to improve the retro gaming experience for WINE and DOSBox

-what this is NOT: there might be guide to workaround problems. but it is not a step-by-step stup guide.
+What this is NOT: there might be guide to workaround problems. but it is NOT a step-by-step stup guide.

 ## Fluidsynth